stjepanas/EMG-Hero_fork_proj_9/README.md

 ### Supervised learning
 Can be found in `SL.py`

+### Model test script
+There is a script to test the online predictions from the model without the game GUI in `model_test.py`

 ## Known issues
 - Selecting the retrain model inside the game references a `supervised_data.mat` that is currently not created.